junwang4/firstdonoharm/HW1/README.md

 Go to page: https://www.python.org/shell/

-or, even better, in your MacOS terminal, run "ipython" (if the python version in your MacOS is 2.7, please go to https://www.anaconda.com/distribution/ to download and install Python 3.7 version)
+or, even better, in your Mac terminal, run "ipython" (if the python version in your Mac is 2.7, please go to https://www.anaconda.com/distribution/ to download and install Python 3.7 version)

 (1) play with following commands: type each one after the prompt `>>>`